 CORONAVIRUS: Latest updates here.

-The Queens are back for 2020!
+The Queens are back!
 Henry the VIII's hunt for an heir and his love of beheadings has made him one of the most famous monarchs in Britain's history, with the tale of his six unfortunate wives the stock of any school history lesson.
 Created by Toby Marlow and Lucy Moss, Six tells the story of these women via a brand new musical!

 The great Bob Marley's extraordinary life will be immortalised in a brand new musical in 2021!
 With a book by Billy Elliot's Lee Hall and direction from the award-winning Dominic Cooke (Follies, Hello, Dolly!) this brand new musical follows Marley's rise to superstardom and his cementation as one of the globe's most iconic artists.
 Stage favourite Arinze Kene will star as Marley himself in one of the anticipated musicals of the year.